10/31/2024

 speaker

-Yeah, I said almost a million dollars per week, and that's correct, they did that.
-And then they're also referring significant business over to our account sales engineers who are closing vision business, et cetera.
-As we look at our models, it's some quarters before they break even and then start to add, to reach that 30%.
+Yeah, I said almost a million dollars per week, and that's correct.
+They did that.
+And then they're also referring significant business. over to our account sales engineers who are closing vision business, et cetera.
+As we look at our models, it's some quarters before they break even and then start to reach that 30%.
 It's gross margin accretive to our target.
-So the gross margin is great, the fall through is great.
-As we see that, we've given you a sense in general and what we've invested in the program overall.
-There's a bit of attrition, obviously, as one would expect overall.
-So I think we can all do the math together on kind of how that plays out.
-Dennis, I don't know if you'd like to.
-Yeah, maybe first,
+So the gross margin is great.
+The fall through is great.
+As we see that, we've given you a sense in general in what we've invested in the program.

 speaker

-I think we wanted to give you this number, right, that you have a bit of a sense where it is, right?
-We also mentioned it's not a number which we want to provide on an ongoing basis.
-So I think in a big picture, what we have typically said is that, again, the first year's investment year, right, we hired them last year, we trained them this year as the year for a break even and next year is basically the year where we really want to see it to be accretive to our number.
-So that's perhaps how you can think about the progression.
+overall you know there's a bit of attrition obviously as one would expect overall so I think we can we can all do the math together on kind of how that plays out Dennis I don't know if you'd like to yeah maybe first I think we wanted to give you this number right that you have a bit of a sense where it is right we also mentioned it's not a number which we want to provide on an ongoing basis so I think in the big picture what we have typically said is that like in this the first year's investment year right we hired them last year we trained them this year is the year for a break even, and next year is basically the year where we really want to see it to be accretive to our number.
+So it's perhaps how you can think about the progression.

 speaker